sun-n-y/colors/README.md

 <a name="custom_anchor_name"></a>

-# A repo of me learning CSS and Beyond :man_artist:
+# A repo of me learning CSS colors :man_artist:

 _i put topics into thier own branch to get better at git and git hub. please view accordingly.
 Thank You for stopping by_